-Delphi was an ancient sanctuary sacred to Apollo.
-It was home to the oracle which predicted the future.
+Delphi was a sanctuary for Apollo.
+It was home to the oracle that predicted the future.
 It is on Mt.
 Parnassus.
-The Charioteer is a 5th century B.C. bronze statue in the Delphi Archeological Museum.
-Auriga the Charioteer is said to be the legendary ruler of Athens, Erichthonius.
-Zeus placed him in the sky.
+The Charioteer is a 5th century B.C. statue in the Delphi Archeological Museum.
+The constellation Auriga represents Erechtheum, the first king of Athens.

-Sirtaki - The dance from Zorba the Greek.
+The sirtaki is the dance from Zorba the Greek.

-Day 6 - Meteroa area - The Meteora is a rock formation with Eastern Orthodox monasteries.
-6 monasteries are built on natural pillars: Varlaam Monastery & St. Stephens Monastery.
-Nuns inhabit St. Stephens.
+Day 6 - Meteroa area - The Meteora is a rock formation with Eastern Orthodox monasteries built on sandstone pillars.
+The Orthodox Church is the Eastern arm of Christianity.

 Day 8 - Breakfast - Transfer - Airport.
-Monograms will help me get checked in and on the plane.
+Globus will help me check in and get on the plane.
 I change planes at Heathrow? in London and fly to Nashville.
 Get to Vanderbilt and write my paper.
-Put it on my site and post it.
+Put it on jimcolyer.com and post it.

-2 Aristarchus knew the earth revolved around the sun and that the sun is the center of the solar system.
+2 Aristarchus knew the earth revolved around the sun and that the sun was the center of the solar system.
 He suggested that the stars were distant suns.

 3 Eratosthenes measured the earth's circumference to a degree of accuracy.

 4 Hipparchus divided stars into 6 magnitudes, a system still used.
 He called the first stars to appear after sunset first magnitude.
 He called the next group to appear second magnitude and so on.
 Hipparchus discovered precession, the 26,000 year wobble of Earth's axis.

-5 Pythagoras knew the earth was a sphere.
+5 Pythagoras knew the earth was a globe.

 6 Anaxagoras knew the moon reflected sunlight.

-7 Heracleides Ponticus knew Venus and Mercury orbited the sun because they stayed close to it.
+7 Heracleides Ponticus knew Mercury and Venus orbited the sun because they stayed close to it.

 The great tragedians were: